Skip to content

 Full Car Pattern.
 Our first real glimpse into the car in reality.

-Laying hatches first with soric core.
+Laying hatches first with Soric core.

-first layers after debulk.
+First layers after debulk.

-Nomex honey-comb core trimmed and layed.
+Nomex honeycomb core trimmed and laid.

-Monolthic reineforcement over a plant for roll-hoop mounts.
+Monolithic reinforcement over a plant for roll-hoop mounts.

-full car vacuum bag.
+Full car vacuum bag.

 Canopy split and solar array area on top mould.

-First-time removing the parts from the top mould.
+First time removing the parts from the top mould.

 Seeing the shell released for the first time was a great moment.
 After months of design and simulation, the physical reality landed.
 With the aero body complete we installed the Carbon Bulkheads, then moved into mechanical and electrical integration.